New York Electricity Rates

 - Discounted repair services for furnaces

-No matter where the supply comes from, the local utility will continue to send the bill, charge for delivery and transmission, maintain the wires and poles, and respond to downed power lines and other emergencies.
-New York utilities include:
+No matter where the electricity supply comes from, the local utility will continue to send the bill, charge for delivery and transmission, maintain the wires and poles, and respond to downed power lines and other emergencies.
+New York electric utilities include:

 - Bath Electric, Gas & Water Systems